-What measure would you take to prevent water-borne diseases?
+Q4: What measure would you take to prevent water-borne diseases?

-Water-borne diseases such as cholera, typhoid, hepatitis B, etc. spread by drinking contaminated water.
+Answer: Water-borne diseases such as cholera, typhoid, hepatitis B, etc. spread by drinking contaminated water.
 These water-borne diseases can be prevented by ensuring proper disposal of sewage, excreta, periodic cleaning.
-Also, measures such as disinfecting community water reservoirs, boiling and filtering drinking water, etc. should be observed.
+Also, measures such as disinfecting community water reservoirs, boiling drinking water, etc. should be observed.

-Discuss with your teacher what does 'a suitable gene' means, in the context of DNA vaccines.
+Q5: Discuss with your teacher what does 'a suitable gene' means, in the context of DNA vaccines.

-A 'suitable gene' refers to a specific DNA segment which can be injected into the cells of the host body to produce specific proteins.
+Answer: A 'suitable gene' refers to a specific DNA segment which can be injected into the cells of the host body to produce specific proteins.
 This protein kills the specific disease-causing organism in the host body and provides immunity.

-Name the primary and secondary lymphoid organs.
+Q6: Name the primary and secondary lymphoid organs.

-- (a) Primary lymphoid organs include the bone marrow and the thymus. - (b) Secondary lymphoid organs are the spleen, lymph nodes, tonsils, Peyer's patches of small intestine, and appendix.
+- Primary lymphoid organs include the bone marrow and the thymus. (a) - Secondary lymphoid organs are the spleen, lymph nodes, tonsils, Peyer's patches of small intestine, and appendix.

-The following are some well-known abbreviations, which have been used in this chapter.
+Q7: The following are some well-known abbreviations, which have been used in this chapter.
 Expand each one to its full form:

-- (a) MALT
+- MALT

-- (b) CMI
+- CMI (b)

 - (c) AIDS

-- (d) NACO
+- NACO (d)

-- (e) HIV
+- HIV (e)

-- (a) MALT Mucosa Associated Lymphoid Tissue
+- MALT- Mucosa-Associated Lymphoid Tissue (a)

-- (b) CMI Cell Mediated Immunity
+- (b) CMI- Cell-Mediated Immunity

-- (c) AIDS Acquired Immuno Deficiency Syndrome
+- (c) AIDS- Acquired Immuno Deficiency Syndrome

-- (d) NACO National AIDS control organization
+- NACO- National AIDS Control Organization

-- (e) HIV Human Immuno Deficiency Virus
+- (e) HIV- Human Immuno Deficiency virus

-Differentiate the following and give examples of each:
+Q8: Differentiate the following and give examples of each:

-- (a) Innate and acquired immunity - (b) Active and passive immunity
+- Innate and acquired immunity - Active and passive immunity (b)